gocardless/coach/README.md

 gem 'coach', '~> 0.5.2'
 ```

+Coach works with Ruby versions 2.2 and onwards.

 ## Coach by example

 The best way to see the benefits of Coach is with a demonstration.